JZ helps (a Florida injury law firm)

 Yes, if the driver’s negligence caused the pedestrian’s injury.

-The Georgia resident who is hit by a car in Florida while a pedestrian will not have to meet the no-fault threshold in order to get money for pain, suffering, mental anguish, etc.
+It’s that a Georgia resident who is hit by a car in Florida while a pedestrian doesn’t need a permanent injury in order to get money for pain, suffering, mental anguish, etc.

 $300K Settlement for Georgia Resident Who Was Injured in Florida Car Accident